THE DOVER WAR MEMORIAL PROJECT

 McGah, J. E.

 John Edward McGah, 125487, was a Diesel Greaser and Fireman.
-With the Naval Auxiliary Personnel (Merchant Navy) he was with the HMS Avenger (aircraft carrier) when he died on 15th November 1942.
+With the Naval Auxiliary Personnel (Merchant Navy) he was serving on HMS Avenger (aircraft carrier) when she was sunk by enemy submarine off Gibraltar on 15 November 1942.
 He is commemorated on the Liverpool Naval memorial.
 Panel 7, Column 1

-He was the "dearly loved husband" of Rose Gertrude McGah of 48 Noah's Ark Road, Dover, and father to Jeannie, Clive, little Marian, and baby Johnnie
+He was the "dearly loved husband" of Rose Gertrude McGah (née Banks) of 48 Noah's Ark Road, Dover, and father to Jeannie, Clive, little Marian, and baby Johnnie.
+The couple had married on 2 February 1926 at Charlton church, Dover.

 "Although gone from our sight he will always live in our hearts.
 Beloved by all who knew him"